 Appearance: clear and bright, pale intensity lemon, showing tears, and a slight spritz.

-Nose: clean, pronounced intensity, youthful, with aromas as they come, of a distinct confected note, then apricot, mirabelle (small dark yellow plum), very ripe dessert apple, spicy edge of white pepper, boiled lemon sweets, ripe lemon pith, and a passing whiff of broom.
+Nose: clean, pronounced intensity, youthful, with aromas as they come, of a distinct confected note, then apricot, mirabelle (small dark yellow plum), very ripe dessert apple, spicy edge of white pepper, boiled lemon sweets, ripe lemon pith, and a passing whiff of gorse flower (delicate coconut-like).